logoPostPlanify

 Buffer Reviews

-Trustpilot: 2.1/5 (93 reviews) — Lower rating driven by complaints about customer support, scheduling glitches, posts not publishing, and sync issues with social platforms.
+Trustpilot: 2.1/5 (93 reviews) — A notably lower rating, driven by complaints about customer support response times, scheduled posts failing to publish or duplicating, and sync issues with connected social accounts.

 Loomly Reviews